Cayman Islands travel guide

 Observe customs regulations on the import and export of agricultural products and the protection of marine and animal life.
 There are a number of marine and animal specimens that may not be taken from the islands.
 If in doubt, check with the customs office before buying, or attempting to import or export such items.

-Same-sex partnerships, legally binding or otherwise, aren’t generally recognised in Cayman law although there is now some recognition of partnerships for immigration purposes.
-A recent judicial ruling legalised marriage between same sex couples but the Cayman Islands Government has appealed the decision.
-Until the Court of Appeal delivers its judgement, same sex marriages cannot be celebrated.
+Same sex marriage is no longer legal in the Cayman Islands, however legislation was passed in September 2020 legalising civil partnerships.
 Hotels and resorts are generally welcoming, regardless of sexual orientation.
 Local attitudes can be conservative and some people may not approve of public displays of affection between same-sex couples.
 See our information and advice page for the LGBT community before you travel.

 At least 8 weeks before your trip, check the latest health advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website.
 Each overseas territory page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.
 Guidance is also available from NHS (Scotland) on the FitForTravel website.